A Local’s Guide to Crab Island

 What's the best way to get to Crab Island?

-If you're leaving from Destin Harbor, the trip will take roughly five minutes.
-You can rent a boat, bring your own boat, or charter a boat excursion and have someone take you to Crab Island for a few hours at a time.
-Just remember, as of this year (2020), city ordinances now require boat excursion captains to stay with their passengers during their trip.
+The trip will take roughly five minutes if you're leaving from Destin Harbor.
+You can rent a boat, bring your boat, or charter a boat excursion and have someone take you to Crab Island for a few hours at a time.
+Just remember, city ordinances now require boat excursion captains to stay with their passengers during their trip.
 This new ordinance helps to keep everyone who visits and enjoys Crab Island safe.
 Most excursion companies offer trips that last a few hours, anywhere from 2-4 hours a day.

 Are you more of the do-it-yourself type of traveler?
 If so – and if you're looking for a more active roundtrip option to and from Crab Island – you could consider a more athletic mode of transportation like paddleboarding or kayaking.
 Once you arrive, you can rest and relax on your trip.
 While you can kayak or paddleboard out to the island, you cannot swim from shore.

 Crab Island is incredibly popular – and for a good reason – with both tourists and locals alike.
 For that reason, companies now offer multi-person shuttles from Destin to Crab Island.
 These shuttles are often more affordable than renting a boat or chartering an excursion.
-Shuttles also provide guests a safe ride through the Bay to and from the island.
-Schedules vary, and space can sometimes be limited during the busiest seasons, but this is a great option for guests who don't want to drive their own boat to and from Crab Island.
+Shuttles also provide guests a safe ride to and from the island through the Bay.
+Schedules vary, and space can sometimes be limited during the busiest seasons, but this is an excellent option for guests who don't want to drive their boat to and from Crab Island.

 If you're coming to northwestern Florida from out of state – or even out of the country – you can fly into the region's beautiful airport, Northwest Florida Regional Airport (VPS), and enjoy a few days in the northwestern Florida region before and after your trip to Crab Island.
 If you're traveling from inside the state of Florida, or the southeastern part of the United States, consider taking a scenic beach route into town to make the most of your trip to the region.